timwilliate/engineering-blog/_posts/2015-05-20-using-big-data-for-good.md

 Twitter, the modern players in IT collect massive amounts of information on their customers and then analyze that data to provide ever more relevant ads.
-As Jeff Hammeracher, formerly of Facebook and now with Cloudera, famously said, "The best minds of my generation are thinking about how to make people click ads."
-The result of this nearly singular focus is that many of the tools developed to operate in the Big Data space aren't easily applied to systems that are much more complicated than counting words and providing links to ads.
+As Jeff Hammeracher, formerly of Facebook and now with Cloudera, famously said, &ldquo;The best minds of my generation are thinking about how to make people click ads.&rdquo;  The result of this nearly singular focus is that many of the tools developed to operate in the Big Data space aren't easily applied to systems that are much more complicated than counting words and providing links to ads.
 As anyone who has tried to use NoSQL databases for complicated work flows on